Skuzzle-UK/CppND-Capstone-Hello-World/README.md

 It does this not once, but with several different motor calibrations all being driven through several different simulated scenarios to find the best motor calibration overall under several usage conditions.

+## Assumptions
+* EV motor can run at varying rpms.
+* Drive ratio of 1km every 1000rpm of motor.
+* If max rpm is reached vehicle will no longer speed up.
+* If zero rpm is reached during testing then test fails.
+* If test end is reached then test considered a success.
+* Torque effort required to maintain constant velocity simulated various inclines that vehicle may climb.
+* Torque output beyond required effort creates acceleration and below required effort deceleration.
+* Speed of zero kph confirmed by zero rpm results in test failure

 ## Order of execution
 1. Vector of motors is created and loaded with calibration files of type .map found within folder ./datafiles.
 2. Vector of simulations is created and loaded with simulation files of type .sim found within folder ./datafiles.